 “Handsome,” Kate said again.
 “Why haven’t we seen him before?”

 “Rubbish.
 He was well-spoken.
 And did you see how he carried himself?”

-Christine shook her skirts.
-“I’m sorry, no.” She resumed walking down Bond Street.
+“I’m sorry, no.” Christine resumed walking down Bond Street.
 “I was rather distracted by his hydrophobic dog biting your hand.”

 Kate kept pace with her friend.
 “It wasn’t his dog.”

 “I don’t know why he would.
 If the dog didn’t belong to him, what business had he in defending it?
 Or in taking it away from here?”